 Direction is a property that is only available for certain transitions.
 Those include, Push, Overlay and Flip.
 This is because the direction determines from which side of the screen the next screen will come in from.

 Frames are the most versatile tool in Framer.
 A Frame is essentially a container for other elements, so they can be anything, from screens to buttons to cards.
 They can also be nested inside other Frames to create larger user interface components.

 The graphic tool allows you to design illustrations and icons using an SVG-based vector editing toolset.

 The handoff tab allows you to extract clean, production-ready code for your developers.
 Three formats are currently supported in our first step toward a seamless handoff experience.

-The master component is the first component created, whose duplicates are called instances.
-Any changes to the master (copy, layout, etc.) will change the same things in all instances.
+The primary component is the first component created, whose duplicates are called instances.
+Any changes to the primary (copy, layout, etc.) will change the same things in all instances.

 The page tool allows you to create swipeable content areas in your designs.
 You can link the Page tool to multiple Frames, and the content of the Frames will be reflected in the Page tool.